remacs/remacs/README.md

 **Compatibility**: Remacs should not break existing elisp code, and ideally provide the same FFI too.

-**Similar structure**: Code in Remacs should use the same naming and file structure as core Emacs, to make translation straightforward.
+**Similar structure**: Code in Remacs should use the same naming conventions and file structure as core Emacs, to make translation straightforward.

 **Leverage Rust itself**: Remacs should make best use of Rust to ensure code is robust and performant.